 - Re-position your body on the side you wish him to roll and sing or talk to him to provide more motivation.

 Baby Activities #11

 Find the Noise

-- Shake a rattle, beat a drum, play a musical note or make some other kind of noise in different locations of the room.
+- Shake a rattle, ring a bell, beat a drum, play music or make some other kind of noise in different locations around the room.

-- Locate the sounds on either side of the baby's head, behind her, above her and below her.
+- Move sounds to both sides of the baby's head, behind her, above her and below her.